A note on discrete Borg-type theorems: Abstract

 \section{Abstract}

-The pseudospectral versions of the discrete Borg-type theorems are obtained in this article using some simple linear algebraic techniques.
-In particular, we prove that the periodic potential of a discrete Schr$\ddot{\mbox{o}}$dinger operator is almost a constant if and only if the pseudospectrum of the operator is connected.
-This result is further extended to more general settings and the connection to the well-known Ten Martini problem is also established.
-The numerical illustrations done at the end will justify the results developed.
+We consider the discrete versions of the well-known Borg's Theorem and use simple linear algebraic techniques to obtain new versions of the discrete Borg-type theorems.
+To be precise, we prove that the periodic potential of a discrete Schr$\ddot{\mbox{o}}$dinger operator is almost a constant if and only if the possible spectral gaps of the operator are of small width.
+This result is further extended to more general settings and the connection to the well-known Ten Martini problem is also discussed.